 Most revolutionaries pledged their greatest loyalty to their individual states.
 Recalling the experience of British reform efforts imposed in the 1760s and 1770s, they feared a strong national government and took some time to adopt the Articles of Confederation, the first national constitution.
 In June 1776, the Continental Congress prepared to announce independence and began to think about the creation of a new government to replace royal authority.
 Reaching agreement on the Articles of Confederation proved difficult as members of the Continental Congress argued over western land claims.
 Connecticut, for example, used its colonial charter to assert its claim to western lands in Pennsylvania and the Ohio Territory.

 Members of the Continental Congress also debated what type of representation would be best and tried to figure out how to pay the expenses of the new government.
 In lieu of creating a new federal government, the Articles of Confederation created a “league of friendship” between the states.
 Congress readied the Articles in 1777 but did not officially approve them until 1781.
-The delay of four years illustrates the difficulty of getting the thirteen states to agree on a plan of national government, especially since those states were highly divergent.
+The delay of four years illustrates the difficulty of getting the thirteen states to agree on a plan of national government.
 Citizens viewed their respective states as sovereign republics and guarded their prerogatives against other states.

 The Articles of Confederation authorized a unicameral legislature, a continuation of the earlier Continental Congress.
 The people could not vote directly for members of the national Congress; rather, state legislatures decided who would represent the state.
 In practice, the national Congress was composed of state delegations.
 There was no president or executive office of any kind, and there was no national judiciary (or Supreme Court) for the United States.